epfl-lasa/kuka-lwr-ros/README.md

 ```
 $ sudo apt-get install ros-indigo-gazeboX-*
 ```
-*** Software Version Combinations
+#### Software Version Combinations
-- ROS-Inidigo + Gazebo2 (If you are having troubles starting-up the simulation, you need to install Gazebo7)
+- ROS-Indigo + Gazebo2 (If you are having troubles starting-up the simulation, you need to install Gazebo7)
-- ROS-Inidigo + Gazebo7
+- ROS-Kinetic + Gazebo7

 # Description